Akita

 Dating Profile

 Looking for a partner, not a pushover.
-I don’t do drama or small talk, but I’ll stand beside you through anything.
-If you understand space, loyalty, and the value of silence, we’ll get along just fine.
+I don’t do drama or small talk—but I’ll stand beside you through anything.
+I’m independent, discerning, and emotionally intuitive.
+If you value loyalty, quiet strength, and the kind of presence that doesn’t need constant affirmation, we might just click.
+I don’t trust easily, but when I do, it’s for life.
+If you understand space, boundaries, and the beauty of a long, silent walk together—we’ll get along just fine.

 Things To Know